TronFortyTwo/OnTheRoad/README.md

 ### Using OnTheRoad

 Inside an OnTheRoad container is enought to launch the package.sh script to build the .click package.
-You need make, cmake and click-dev installed in your container.
+Launch before install-dep.sh to install all the dependencies.

 ### Using Clickable